 Applications must include all of the following:

 - Application form.
 Applications can be loaded via the Digital Repository at the University of Maryland (DRUM) web site.
-Once you get to the DRUM page, login using your directory ID and password by clicking the link on the left pane as shown on the picture here.
+Once you get to the DRUM page, login using your directory ID and password by clicking the Login tab on the upper right corner.

 - Letter of support from the University of Maryland – College Park sponsoring professor or librarian.